One-Week Northern Lights Winter Package with Ice Caving & National Parks

 • More

-If the sky is clear and conditions are right in the evening, you might be lucky and see the northern lights dancing above the icy lagoon.
+If the skies are clear and the conditions are right, you may even have the chance to witness the northern lights dancing above the icy waters in the evening.

 Read more